Electronics Laboratory Technician — Tier I/Tier II/Tier III

 - Design new electronics and devices

 - Read detailed schematics, technical descriptions, and complicated circuit diagrams and troubleshoot complex problems

 - Successfully manage and lead others in field work and lab analysis

 - Be creative and practical to achieve successful outcomes in challenging work situations

 - Work under challenging conditions to achieve the work objectives

-- Must demonstrate, at hire, proof of permission to work permanently in the United States
+- Must demonstrate, at the time of hire, proof of permission to work permanently in the U.S.

-Please submit a cover letter introducing yourself and why you would like to work for us, along with your resume, Employment Application Form, and Permission to Obtain Information and Release Form (Wilson Ihrig Job Application 2019) all in PDF format to: firstname.lastname@example.org
+Please submit a cover letter introducing yourself and why you would like to work for us, along with your resume, Employment Application Form, and Permission to Obtain Information and Release (Wilson Ihrig Job Application) Form that can be found at Wilson-Ihrig-Job-Application-2020.
+Send all in PDF format to: firstname.lastname@example.org